 Artist duo nabbteeri (Janne Nabb & Maria Teeri, Finland) gather the materials on site and incorporate recycled objects that evolve into mesh-like installations.
 Their works are compositions based on interactions between the artists and other things, including nonhuman organisms.
 They often focus on the tiniest life forms, minute species co-existing with us.

 Ane Graff (Norway) creates works that combine her material research with a broad range of research disciplines, e.g. microbiology and chemistry.
 Through her installations, she confronts the allegedly stable, science- and culture-based classifications, while asking how notions of human exceptionalism and dualistic thinking are connected to the ecological crisis.

 Ingela Ihrman (Sweden) weaves together imagination, craft techniques, as well as sensibilities and personal experiences in her objects, moving images and texts.
 Her algae installation tells a story of the liquid origins of human bodies and the existing connections between diverse lifeforms.

 Fri 24 Apr Student Day.
 Visit all exhibitions at Kiasma free with a student card.

 Thu 12 Mar, Thu 16 Apr and Thu 14 May.
 Workshops.
 Learn hands-on skills such as cleaning seeds and urban composting under the guidance of visiting specialists and the artist collective nabbteeri.
+In Finnish.